loganbrunner/loganbrunner.github.io/_pages/about.md

 My previous research has been in data analytics for risk analysis, modeling sustainable energy systems, and developing interactive maps and web tools to support decision making.

-Outside of work, I enjoy hiking, biking, and whitewater kayaking and am a big supporter of accessible cities that promote active and public transport.
+Outside of work, I enjoy hiking, biking, and whitewater kayaking and support accessible cities that promote active and public transport.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.